-The Rule not only is bad policy, but also is unlawful.
-First, the FTC simply does not have the authority to promulgate nationwide Rules regulating unfair methods of competition.
-The FTC cites Sections 5 and 6(g) of the FTC Act, 15 U.S.C. §§ 45 and 46(g), but neither provides the FTC with the authority to promulgate the Rule.
+The FTC cites Sections 5 and 6(g) of the FTC Act, 15 U.S.C. §§ 45 and 46(g), but neither provides the FTC with the authority to promulgate the

+Rule.
 Section 6(g) is a housekeeping provision that allows the FTC to issue procedural rules, not a sweeping grant of authority to regulate the entire national economy.
 Section 5 gives the FTC authority to investigate methods of unfair competition on a case-by-case basis, not to promulgate blanket rules.
 And neither provision gives the FTC power to promulgate rules with retroactive effect.
-The Rule is contrary to law and invalid under the Administrative Procedure Act, 5 U.S.C. § 551 et seq.
-(APA).